Walter Rollo

-Walter Ritchie Rollo (November 25, 1875 – March 13, 1957) was a Canadian trade unionist and politician in the early 20th century, and was a cabinet Minister in the United Farmers of Ontario - Labour coalition government from 1919 to 1923.
+Walter Ritchie Rollo (November 25, 1875 – March 12, 1957) was a Canadian trade unionist and politician in the early 20th century, and was a cabinet Minister in the United Farmers of Ontario - Labour coalition government from 1919 to 1923.

 Early life

-Born in Linlithgowshire, Scotland in 1875, he emigrated to Canada in 1883 and was a broom-maker in Hamilton, Ontario by 1899.
-He married Margaret Bell of Berlin, Ontario in the same year.
+Born in Linlithgowshire, Scotland in 1875, he emigrated to Canada in 1883, living in Parry Sound, Walkerville and Berlin before becoming a broom-maker in Hamilton, Ontario by 1899.
+He married Margaret Bell of Berlin in the same year.

 When the 9lst Regiment Canadian Highlanders was formed in Hamilton in 1903, Rollo enlisted and rose over time to become its colour sergeant.

 Labour leader

 Rollo was secretary of the Hamilton Trades and Labour Council from 1906 to 1919.
 In 1919, he also became editor of the Labor News, a Hamilton-based union paper.

 Political career

 Rollo was involved in politics at all levels.
 In 1916, he was appointed as a member of Ontario's Organization of Resources Committee which was established to improve Canada's war effort in the Province.
 He had also been a member of the Board of Education in Hamilton for several years.

 In 1907, Rollo was elected as the President of the newly formed Independent Labour Party, and would become its leader in 1917.
 He stood for election in Hamilton West in the following campaigns: